hyperledger-archives/grid-rfcs/0000-catalog.md

-Address of the Agent submitting the transaction Address of the Organization the Catalog is being created for Address of the Catalog to be replicated
+Address of the Agent submitting the transaction Address of the Organization the Catalog is being created for Address of the Catalog to be updated

 The outputs for CatalogDeleteAction must include:

-Address of the Catalog to be replicated
+Address of the Catalog to be updated
-Address of the CatalogProducts it's replicating

 ## Catalog_Product Actions (operations)